Heather King

-Heather King (b.
-1952) is a Los Angeles-based writer, blogger and speaker.
+Heather King (born 1952) is a Los Angeles-based writer, blogger and speaker.
 Raised on the coast of New Hampshire, she struggled with alcoholism—a period during which she made the ill-advised decision to attend law school—sobered up in 1987, quit her job as an attorney, and converted to Catholicism in 1996.

 She has written and recorded several slice-of-life commentaries for National Public Radio's All Things Considered and is the author of numerous essays and several memoirs.

 King is a graduate of the University of New Hampshire (1977) and Suffolk University Law School (1984, cum laude).

 She lives in Los Angeles where she maintains the blog HEATHER KING: DESIRE LINES.
 She contributes the monthly column "Credible Witnesses" to the Catholic magazine Magnificat.
 Her essays in Magnificat, among them "The Sacred Heart of Jesus," have won many awards from the Catholic Press Association [CPA].

 Since May, 2014, she has written a weekly column on arts, culture, faith and life called [ "Desire Lines"] for ANGELUS, the archdiocesan newspaper of LA.
 Her subjects range from noir crime novelist Raymond Chandler to classical pianist Glenn Gould, outsider art, the secret staircases of Silver Lake, obsessive gardeners, opera, ballet, tightrope walking, and coke-addicted figure-skaters.